elixir-lang/elixir-lang.github.com/getting-started/mix-otp/supervisor-and-application.markdown

 > Please note that by doing this, we are breaking the boilerplate test case which tested the `hello` function in `KV`.
 You can simply remove that test case.

-When we `use Application`, we need to define a couple functions, similar to when we used `Supervisor` or `GenServer`.
-This time we only need to define a `start/2` function.
-The `start/2` function starts the supervisor, also giving it a name.
-We don't plan to use said name, but we name the process anyway to help when debugging or introspecting the system.
-There is also a `stop/1` callback which we could implement to provide custom behavour when the application shuts down, but we don't have a use for it right now (and we rarely do in practice).
+When we `use Application`, we may define a couple functions, similar to when we used `Supervisor` or `GenServer`.
+This time we only had to define a `start/2` function.
+The `Application` behaviour also has a `stop/1` callback, but it is rarely used in practice, you can check the documentation for more information.

-Let's start our project console once again with `iex -S mix` and check that `KV.Registry` is already up and running:
+Now that you have defined an application callback which starts our supervisor, we expect the `KV.Registry` process to be up and running as soon we start `iex -S mix`.
+Let's give it another try:

 ```iex
 iex(1)> KV.Registry.create(KV.Registry, "shopping")